nf-core/website/sites/docs/src/content/docs/tutorials/contributing_to_nf-core/contributing_to_pipelines.md

 - Exception: merges to master for releases requires **two** reviews.
 - Exception: pseudo PR reviews for a first release needs **review from core or maintainer team**.
 - If it's there is a major change in any type of PR (from modules to pipelines) then it's ok to request a second review - either the author or reviewer can do this.
-- PRs that have approving reviews but open questions can be merged by the author after addressing the questions to a common-sense level of satisfaction.
+- PRs that have approving reviews but remaining open questions can be merged by the author after addressing the questions to a common-sense level of satisfaction.
 - If the reviewer feels uneasy about this then they shouldn't leave an approval, but rather a request-changes.
 - We prefer to use merge commits to merge.
 This is to avoid merge conflicts when multiple people are pulling with overlapping feature branches.
 - We prefer verbose commit histories but easy merges.